zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/explore-run-queries/explore-run-queries.md

 ## Task 1: Restart the Cloud Shell

-1. Lets get back into the Cloud Shell.
+1. Let's get back into the Cloud Shell.
 From the earlier lab, you may have minimized it in which case you need to enlarge it.
 It is possible it may have become disconnected and/or timed out.
 In that case, restart it.

     ![](./images/cloud-shell-phoenix.png)